openjdk/amber-docs/site/design-notes/templated-strings.md

 both locale-sensitive and locale-insensitive formatters for the same domain, and the user can choose the one they want.

+#### Validation and normalization

-**Validation and normalization.**  SQL statements are often parameterized by some dynamic data value.
+SQL statements are often parameterized by some dynamic data value.
 Unfortunately, the data being interpolated is often tainted by user input.
 The JDBC framework includes builders for _prepared statements_, which sanitize inputs and compose the query in a SQL-aware manner: